 Past performance is no guarantee of future returns.
 The performance of an index is not an exact representation of any particular investment, as you cannot invest directly in an index.

-Source: Bloomberg, for the period 30 September 2024 to 31 October 2024.
-Bloomberg indices are used as proxies for each exposure2.
+Source: Bloomberg, for the period 31 October 2024 to 30 November 2024.
+Bloomberg indices are used as proxies for each exposure3.

 Government bonds

-Government bond yields broadly rose in October, due to stronger inflation and labour market data in the US, as well as volatility related to the US elections.
-In the US, 2- and 10-year yields rose by 53 bps and 50 bps, respectively.
-In the euro area, German two-year Bund yields rose by 21 bps, while 10-year yields rose by 27 bps.
-In the UK, two- and 10-year gilt yields rose by 46 bps and 44 bps, respectively3
+Government bond yields broadly fell in November.
+In the US, two- and 10-year yields fell by 2 bps and 12 bps, respectively.
+In Europe, German two-year bund yields fell by 33 bps and 10-year yields fell by 30 bps.
+In the UK, both two- and 10-year yields fell by 20 bps4

 Credit markets